FIWARE-Ops/docs.TourGuide/docs/data-publication/how-to-publish-context-information-as-open-data-in-ckan.md

-Once the process starts storing data, the dataset and resource will appear in CKAN and it will be possible to browse and download data from CKAN portal, or query it throught he Datastore API.
+Once the process starts storing data, the dataset and resource will appear in CKAN and it will be possible to browse and download data from CKAN portal, or query it through the Datastore API.
 More information at:

 -   `http://docs.ckan.org/en/ckan-2.2/datastore.html\#the-datastore-api`